jannis-kiriasis/advisor-finder/README.md

 **Acceptance criteria:**
 - Give a Seeker the ability to register
-- The Seeker required information are: name, address, email, phone, location and need.
+- The Seeker required information are: poscode, city, address, need
 - The Seeker must log in in order to create a profile
 - Implement real-time feedback on the action taken
 - Log-in details and user profile are created simultaneously